A selection of resources to help you develop your questioning skills.

 Fake news is all around us - see if you can find the stories you think are untrustworthy to see how well you can spot fake news!
 This game will help you to learn what to look for when evaluating your sources.

-As part of our Reading for Diversity series, the Library is teaming up with BookSoc to read and discuss ‘Call me Ahab’ by Anne Finger, a book selected by students in honour of Disability History Month.
+As part of our Reading for Diversity series, the Library are teaming up with BookSoc to read and discuss 'All Our Yesterdays’ by Natalia Ginzburg, a book selected by students in honour of Women's History Month.

-Select the link to find out more and join the session.
+Select the link to find out more and join the session on Tuesday 28 March.